vegaprotocol/specs/protocol/0067-KEYS-key_management.md

-As the verification of signatures done with this key is happening on the Ethereum MultiSig smart contract, in the current implementation it is also required to communicate with the smart contract to deactivate or change this key; this is done through the add/remove calls to the multisig contract, so a validator cannot do this alone at this point.
+As the verification of signatures done with this key is happening on the Ethereum MultiSig smart contract, in the current implementation it is also required to communicate with the smart contract to deactivate or change this key; this is done through the update signer calls to the multisig contract, so a validator cannot do this alone at this point.

 Signatures issued by the ETH key currently have no expiration for signatures.
 Thus a possible attack could run as follows:
 1) an attacker compromises one validator, asks the HSM to sign a transaction that